Please donate to support services for women and girls today

 Access to free courses and skills support

-There are many pathways to accessing support here at Anawim but no matter how you come to us, we aim to be open and welcoming to provide a safe-space to access free drop-in courses and activities.
-These range from creative, mindful activities and crafts to a mental heath support and a Citizen’s Advice drop-in to enable you to gain skills and confidence beyond your initial need of our service.
+There are many pathways to accessing support here at Anawim.
+One is through our welcoming and safe-space where you can access free drop-in courses and activities.
+These range from creative, mindful activities and crafts to a mental heath support and a other drop-ins to enable you to gain skills and confidence beyond your initial need of our service.

 For an up to date list of events and activities click here.